Square (NYSE:SQ) PT Raised to $254.00 at Morgan Stanley

-Square (NYSE:SQ) had its price target raised by analysts at Morgan Stanley from $245.00 to $254.00 in a note issued to investors on Friday, The Fly reports.
-The brokerage presently has an “equal weight” rating on the technology company’s stock.
-Morgan Stanley’s target price would indicate a potential upside of 8.85% from the stock’s current price.
+Square (NYSE:SQ) had its price target boosted by stock analysts at Morgan Stanley from $245.00 to $254.00 in a note issued to investors on Thursday, Benzinga reports.
+The firm presently has an “equal weight” rating on the technology company’s stock.
+Morgan Stanley’s target price indicates a potential upside of 22.90% from the stock’s previous close.

-A number of other research analysts also recently commented on SQ.
-Credit Suisse Group boosted their price objective on shares of Square from $290.00 to $300.00 and gave the company an “outperform” rating in a research report on Friday.
-Keefe, Bruyette & Woods raised shares of Square from a “market perform” rating to an “outperform” rating and set a $250.00 price objective on the stock in a research report on Wednesday, March 31st.
-Wells Fargo & Company downgraded shares of Square from an “overweight” rating to an “equal weight” rating and set a $255.00 price objective on the stock. in a research report on Wednesday, February 24th.
-They noted that the move was a valuation call.
-KeyCorp boosted their target price on shares of Square from $275.00 to $300.00 and gave the stock an “overweight” rating in a research report on Wednesday.
-Finally, Oddo Bhf started coverage on shares of Square in a research report on Wednesday, April 7th.
-They issued a “neutral” rating for the company.
-Three equities research analysts have rated the stock with a sell rating, fifteen have issued a hold rating, twenty-four have issued a buy rating and one has issued a strong buy rating to the company.
-The stock currently has an average rating of “Buy” and an average target price of $234.02.
+SQ has been the topic of several other research reports.
+Keefe, Bruyette & Woods upgraded shares of Square from a “market perform” rating to an “outperform” rating and set a $250.00 price target on the stock in a research report on Wednesday, March 31st.
+Truist increased their price target on shares of Square from $300.00 to $325.00 in a research report on Wednesday, February 24th.
+Royal Bank of Canada increased their price target on shares of Square from $257.00 to $305.00 and gave the stock an “outperform” rating in a research report on Tuesday, March 2nd.
+JPMorgan Chase & Co. increased their price target on shares of Square from $250.00 to $300.00 and gave the stock an “overweight” rating in a research report on Friday, May 7th.
+Finally, Credit Suisse Group increased their price objective on shares of Square from $290.00 to $300.00 and gave the company an “outperform” rating in a research note on Friday, May 7th.
+Three research analysts have rated the stock with a sell rating, fifteen have issued a hold rating, twenty-three have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $238.43.

-Several hedge funds have recently made changes to their positions in the company.
-Gamble Jones Investment Counsel raised its stake in shares of Square by 2.6% in the 4th quarter.
-Gamble Jones Investment Counsel now owns 1,723 shares of the technology company’s stock valued at $375,000 after buying an additional 43 shares in the last quarter.
-Mayflower Financial Advisors LLC grew its holdings in shares of Square by 2.3% in the 1st quarter.
-Mayflower Financial Advisors LLC now owns 1,945 shares of the technology company’s stock worth $442,000 after purchasing an additional 44 shares during the last quarter.
-TCI Wealth Advisors Inc. grew its holdings in shares of Square by 41.9% in the 1st quarter.
-TCI Wealth Advisors Inc. now owns 149 shares of the technology company’s stock worth $34,000 after purchasing an additional 44 shares during the last quarter.
-Nvwm LLC grew its holdings in shares of Square by 0.9% in the 4th quarter.
-Nvwm LLC now owns 5,522 shares of the technology company’s stock worth $1,202,000 after purchasing an additional 47 shares during the last quarter.
-Finally, Chicago Partners Investment Group LLC grew its holdings in shares of Square by 3.3% in the 1st quarter.
-Chicago Partners Investment Group LLC now owns 1,486 shares of the technology company’s stock worth $380,000 after purchasing an additional 47 shares during the last quarter.
-Institutional investors own 64.01% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Phoenix Wealth Advisors lifted its holdings in shares of Square by 7.1% in the 1st quarter.
+Phoenix Wealth Advisors now owns 7,972 shares of the technology company’s stock worth $1,830,000 after acquiring an additional 531 shares during the last quarter.
+Moseley Investment Management Inc. lifted its holdings in shares of Square by 53.4% in the 4th quarter.
+Moseley Investment Management Inc. now owns 6,645 shares of the technology company’s stock worth $1,446,000 after acquiring an additional 2,314 shares during the last quarter.
+Dimensional Fund Advisors LP lifted its holdings in shares of Square by 5.0% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 308,124 shares of the technology company’s stock worth $67,066,000 after acquiring an additional 14,577 shares during the last quarter.
+Atticus Wealth Management LLC lifted its holdings in shares of Square by 68.5% in the 4th quarter.
+Atticus Wealth Management LLC now owns 1,092 shares of the technology company’s stock worth $238,000 after acquiring an additional 444 shares during the last quarter.
+Finally, Toronto Dominion Bank lifted its holdings in shares of Square by 14.6% in the 4th quarter.
+Toronto Dominion Bank now owns 69,927 shares of the technology company’s stock worth $15,219,000 after acquiring an additional 8,885 shares during the last quarter.
+64.01% of the stock is owned by institutional investors and hedge funds.

 Square, Inc provides payment and point-of-sale solutions in the United States and internationally.
 The company's commerce ecosystem includes point-of-sale software and hardware that enables sellers to turn mobile and computing devices into payment and point-of-sale solutions.
 It offers hardware products, including Magstripe reader, which enables swiped transactions of magnetic stripe cards; Contactless and chip reader that accepts EMV® chip cards and Near Field Communication payments; Chip card reader, which accepts EMV® chip cards and enables swiped transactions of magnetic stripe cards; Square Stand, which enables an iPad to be used as a payment terminal or full point of sale solution; and Square Register that combines its hardware, point-of-sale software, and payments technology, as well as managed payments solutions.